Join us for an adventure in flavor!

 3. Stir in some white wine when you are making the sauce.

-Can I make Tuscan chicken on stove top?
+Can I make It on stove top?

 How about Instant Pot?

-Season chicken with salt, pepper and red chili flakes.
+First, I season chicken with salt, pepper and red chili flakes.

 The metal bowl of Tuscan chicken next to a bowl of tri colored tortellini.